-Our product candidates GB0139, GB1211 and GB2064 are in Phase 2 of clinical development.
-Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of these product candidates.
+Our most advanced product candidate, GB0139, is in Phase 2b clinical development and our other product candidates and research initiatives are in early stages of clinical and preclinical development.
+Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
 Our operations to date have been financed primarily from our initial public offering, or IPO, the issuance of convertible preferred shares and convertible notes.
 Since inception, we have had significant operating losses.
-Our net loss was \$13.7 million and \$47.6 million for the three and nine months ended September 30, 2022, respectively.
-Our net loss was \$12.7 million and \$38.3 million for the three and nine months ended September 30, 2022, we had an accumulated deficit of \$203.7 million and \$75.9 million in cash, cash equivalents and marketable securities.
+Our net loss was \$16.9 million and \$13.3 million for the three months ended March 31, 2022 and 2021, respectively.
+As of March 31, 2022, we had an accumulated deficit of \$173.1 million and \$101.8 million in cash, cash equivalents and marketable securities.

-Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our prepaid expenses, accounts payable and accrued expenses.
+Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our accounts payable and accrued expenses.
 We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, general and administrative expenses, and capital expenditures will continue to increase.
 In particular, we expect our expenses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, as well as hire additional personnel, pay fees to outside consultants, lawyers and accountants, and incur other increased costs associated with being a public company.
 In addition, if and when we seek and obtain regulatory approval to commercialize any current or future product candidate, we will also incur increased expenses in connection with commercialization and marketing of any such product.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.

-Based upon our current operating plan, we believe that our existing cash, cash equivalents and marketable securities of \$75.9 million as of September 30, 2022 will be sufficient to fund our operating expenditures and capital expenditure requirements into the second half of 2024.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and marketable securities of \$101.8 million as of March 31, 2022 will be sufficient to fund our operating expenditures and capital expenditure requirements into the second half of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 To finance our operations beyond that point we will need to raise additional capital, which cannot be assured.